azmiruddin-143/Parcel_Delivery_System/README.md

 JWT_EXPIRES_IN=7d
 BCRYPT_SALT_ROUNDS=12

 Start the Server:

 npm run dev

 Your server will run on http://localhost:5000.

-🔑 ADMIN ACCESS
+# 🔑 ADMIN ACCESS
 For testing and administrative purposes, you can log in with the following admin credentials:

 Key

 Value

-Email

-azmiruddin05@gmail.com
+Email: azmiruddin05@gmail.com

-Password

-Azmir1@
+Password: Azmir1@

-🚀 API Documentation
+# 🚀 API Documentation
 The base URL for our backend API is: https://parcel-delivery-system-nine.vercel.app/api/v1

-🔐 Authentication Routes
+# 🔐 Authentication Routes
 POST /auth/register: Register a new user (Sender/Receiver).

 POST /auth/login: Log in a user.